Digital-Identity-Labs/indiid-policies/cookie_policy.md

 This page describes how Indiid.net uses cookies, and what each cookie contains.
 Cookies are very important for Indiid.net - it is impossible to log in to Indiid.net without cookies.

-To learn more about cookies and how to manage them, visit AboutCookies.org.

 ## Cookies used by Indiid
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum

 ### Indiid Session Cookies
 A 'session' is a temporary record of whether you have logged in and how you are currently using Indiid.net.
 Your session information is stored on the Indiid.net servers, but to match your web browser to your session, we store a unique number for your session in a cookie.
-Indiid.net is made up of a different applications, so each has it's own session and session cookie.
+Indiid.net is made up of a different applications, so each has its own session and session cookie.

+Without these cookies you would be unable to log in, as Indiid would immediately forget what you had done.

 <table>
   <tr>